crocmons/AIOD-rest-api/docs/hosting/authentication.md

 openid_connect_url = "https://auth.aiod.eu/aiod-auth/realms/aiod/.well-known/openid-configuration"
 ```

-## Hosting Keycloak Locally
+## Hosting and External Identity Providers

-Running locally is possible, but is not recommended when you wish to use external identity providers.
+Using external identity providers locally is hard.
-The problem is that the dockerized API thinks that the keycloak is located at host `keycloak` (the name of the keycloak docker),
+The problem is that the dockerized API thinks that the keycloak is located at host `keycloak` (the name of the keycloak docker container),
 while our keycloak console thinks that it's hosted at `localhost`.
 This is a problem for the authentication.
 The url of the keycloak is embedded in the token (the `iss` field),
 and must be the same as the url that the API uses, otherwise the API cannot authenticate the user.